<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=1416810&amp;fmt=gif">

 March 31, 2020

-Amidst the current chaos, it’s still budget season.
-Contrary to what many believe, creating an effective and useful IT budget for a school district doesn’t start with numbers.
+Yet, contrary to what many believe, creating an effective and useful IT budget for a school district doesn’t start with numbers.
 It starts with a clear vision and understanding of the school district’s values, goals, and needs.

 Your school district doesn’t just need a budget that allocates funds.
 It needs a budget that aligns its spending with its values, satisfies administrators, teachers, and parents, and relies on data to make good funding decisions.
 This is all in order to support the best possible learning environment.